RobinBoers/nindo/README.md

 I made this because I could.
 I just wanted to know if I could pull it off.
 And I did it.
 Nindo supports posts, likes, friends, images, private messages / DM's and chatrooms.
 I decided to shut it down on Janurary 1st 2021 due to inactivity.

+A newer rewrite in elixir will soon be available.
+Look out for [RobinBoers/nindo-elixir](https://github.com/RobinBoers/nindo-elixir)!

 ## The story

 Just like my entire website back then, Nindo was meant to be used by secret agents.
 Me and my friends had this thing called the DDDD, which was a secret organisation to protect the universe from the bad guys called humans.
 At first Nindo was called the "DGAW", which was an abbreviation for "De Geheim Agenten Webapp".
 Nindo was a part of it which was made for Ninjas, thats where the name came from.
 Later I just called the entire platform Nindo, just because I liked the name.
 I sadly don't have any backups of the UGLY first versions of the platform.